Creatiwity/witycms-doc/custom_template.md

 To find out how name your .html file select the app file (e.g: News) located in .../app/news/front/templates/"listing.html".

-Once you know how to name the file (e.g: News -> listing.html), you can create a new file
+Once you know how to name the file (e.g: News -> listing.html), you can create a new file located in .../theme/"nametheme"/templates/"nameapp".
+Now you can drop your "listing.html" who overwrite that one content in the app folder.

-1. "template_name"
-2. "templates"
-3. "news"
-4. Create your file **listing.html**